 Paresthesia is persistent anesthesia beyond the expected duration.
-Trauma to the nerve can produce paresthesia and, among other etiologies, trauma can be caused by the needle during the injection.23 The patient may experience an "electric shock" in the involved nerve distribution area.
-Paresthesia also can be caused by hemorrhage in or around the nerve.24 Risk of permanent paresthesia is 1:1,200,000 for 0.5%, 2%, and 3% local anesthetics and 1:500,000 for 4% local anesthetics.23 Reports of paresthesia are more common with articaine and prilocaine than expected from their frequency of use.
-Paresthesia unrelated to surgery most often involves the tongue, followed by the lip, and is more common with 4% solutions of articaine or prilocaine.24 Most cases resolve in 8 weeks.25
+Trauma to the nerve can produce paresthesia and, among other etiologies, trauma can be caused by the needle during the injection.29 The patient may experience an "electric shock" in the involved nerve distribution area.
+Paresthesia also can be caused by hemorrhage in or around the nerve.30 Risk of permanent paresthesia is 1:1,200,000 for 0.5%, 2%, and 3% local anesthetics and 1:500,000 for 4% local anesthetics.29 Reports of paresthesia are more common with articaine and prilocaine than expected from their frequency of use.
+Paresthesia unrelated to surgery most often involves the tongue, followed by the lip, and is more common with 4% solutions of articaine or prilocaine.30 Most cases resolve in 8 weeks.31 cheek-biting lesions of this nature are self-limiting and heal without complications, although bleeding and infection possibly may result.
+The use of bilateral mandibular blocks does not increase the risk of soft tissue trauma when compared to unilateral mandibular blocks or ipsilateral maxillary infiltration.32 In fact, the frequency of soft tissue trauma was much higher than expected when only 1 side was anesthetized.
+Using mandibular infiltration vs blocks is not of great value in prevention of these injuries, since the duration of soft tissue an-esthesia may not be reduced significantly.
+In addition, for some procedures, infiltration is not as effective as the mandibular block.33